deanturpin/spectrum-analyser/readme.md

-Command line Fourier analysis and tone generator.
-See [YouTube](https://www.youtube.com/watch?v=hwsOKpBg6zo) for a demo.
+Command line DFT and tone generator.
+See live demo on [YouTube](https://www.youtube.com/watch?v=hwsOKpBg6zo).
 The code is written in pure C++ and the STL.
 See the [details](details.md).

 # Example of three tones interacting
 ![](fourier.gif)